Here-Be-Dragons/mecm_device_collections/README.md

 ## Overview

+The purpose of this script is to automate creation of device collections among multiple identical or similar sites.
+Examples would include:

+* Multiple satellite offices
+* Restaurants
+* Ships

-Automation to create device collections and manage membership rules:
+This script will create device collections and manage membership rules, adding or removing as represented in the source files:

 * Query Rules
 * Direct Membership
 * Include Collections
 * Exclude Collections

 **Note:** Query rules must match output from MECM exactly, else they will be deleted and re-created every execution.

+Simply re-run the script with a different `$Folder` switch to create the full list in mutliple folders.

 ## Usage